MatthewTully/simple-chat-server/README.md

 ### CLI Args
 ```
-    --port int
+  --host      Launch application as a server host.
+  -h          Launch application as a server host (shorthand).

-        Define the port for the server to listen on
+  --port int  Define the port for the server to listen on

-    -p int
-        Define the port for the server to listen on (shorthand)
+  -p     int  Define the port for the server to listen on (shorthand)
 ```

+## Dependences

+Env file loading done byL -  github.com/joho/godotenv v1.5.1
+Client TUI created using  -  github.com/rivo/tview